 The Colossus of Rhodes, on the Greek island of the same name, is another Wonder about which very little is definitely known.
 A truly colossal statue of the sun god Helios, 120 feet (36.5 meters) high according to Philo, it is described as standing in the main harbor of the island — but whether that description means that it stood on the quayside or, as some have speculated, with its base emerging from the water itself remains an open question.
 Erected in approximately 280 BC, it was the shortest-lived of all the Wonders; an earthquake destroyed it in 226 BC, ironically at just about the same time that Philo was compiling his list.
 Despite this fact, the Colossus would continue to be mentioned as a Wonder for centuries to come.
 The image of a stony giant standing there to greet ships as they sailed into the harbor was, it seems, impossible to resist.
 Its absence in tedious reality only served to make possible still grander flights of fancy.

 The Temple of Artemis at Ephesus was located in modern-day Turkey.
 First constructed around 550 BC, destroyed and then rebuilt at least once, it met its final end at the hands of Goth invaders in AD 262.
-Antipater of Sidon, another important ancient chronicler of the Seven Wonders, departed from the tradition of calling all of the Wonders equally wondrous to elevate this one over its peers: “But when I saw the sacred house of Artemis that towers to the clouds, the others were placed in the shade, for the Sun himself has never looked upon its equal outside Olympus.”
-Unlike the previous two Wonders, the remains of this one have been located by archaelogists, although the ruins they have uncovered can only give us a glimpse of the beauty that so impressed Antipater.
+Antipater of Sidon, another important ancient chronicler of the Seven Wonders, departed from the tradition of calling all of the Wonders equally wondrous to elevate this one over its peers in 140 BC: “But when I saw the sacred house of Artemis that towers to the clouds, the others were placed in the shade, for the Sun himself has never looked upon its equal outside Olympus.”
+Unlike the last two Wonders I described, the remains of this one have been located by archaeologists, although the ruins they have uncovered can only give us a glimpse of the beauty that so impressed Antipater.

 The Mausoleum at Halicarnassus was built for Mausolus, the Persian ruler of a region of modern-day Turkey, in about 350 BC.
 A splendid building with even more splendid statuary in and around it, it survived for more than 1500 years before succumbing to earthquakes.
 Archaeologists have thoroughly investigated its remains, and some of its statues have made their way to the British Museum.

-Philo and other early writers included the walls and gates of Babylon — the same ones which I described in my introduction — alongside the Hanging Gardens on their lists of Wonders.
+Philo and other early writers included the walls and gates of Babylon alongside the Hanging Gardens on their lists of Wonders.
 But having two Wonders from the same city didn’t seem to sit well with later authors; many of them chose to trade the walls of Babylon for the Lighthouse of Alexandria, which was built at roughly the same time as the Colossus of Rhodes but outlived it by twenty-fold.
 Severely damaged by earthquakes in AD 956 and 1323, the last remnants of it were finally torn down to build a harbor citadel around 1480.
 (This Citadel of Qaitbay still stands in Alexandria today, and has become a tourist attraction and bucket-list perennial in its own right.)

 And so we are left with only the Hanging Gardens of Babylon to consider.
 The very name is mysterious on the face of it.
 Hanging gardens… what does that actually mean?
 Philo, for his part, took the adjective literally.
 In fact, his description of the Hanging Gardens — or the singular Garden, as he prefers — is so outlandish that it’s worth quoting in full.